t27duck/active_reporting/README.md

 end
 ```

-When creating a metric, ActiveReporting will recognize implicit hierarchies for this dimension.
+When creating a metric, ActiveReporting will recognize the following datetime hierarchies: (See example under the metric section, below.)
-The valid values are:

 - microseconds
 - milliseconds